mnmcfadd/Trading_Exchange/README.md

 **add_bid: parameters=[self, bid_price, bid_qty, bid_timestamp, order_ID, sequence_number] -** redirects to match_bid() function to check for a cross i.e. trade(s) execution.
 If no match, place bid on order book.

-**add_offer parameters=[self, offer_price, offer_qty, offer_timestamp, order_ID, sequence_number] -** redirects to match_bid() function to check for a cross i.e. trade(s) execution.
+**add_offer: parameters=[self, offer_price, offer_qty, offer_timestamp, order_ID, sequence_number] -** redirects to match_bid() function to check for a cross i.e. trade(s) execution.
 If no match, place bid on order book.

-**match_bid parameters=[self, bid_price, bid_qty, bid_timestamp, bid_order_ID, bid_sequence_number] -** checks order book for an offer with a price at or below the bid_price (the best offer at the time of the bid).
+**match_bid: parameters=[self, bid_price, bid_qty, bid_timestamp, bid_order_ID, bid_sequence_number] -** checks order book for an offer with a price at or below the bid_price (the best offer at the time of the bid).
 If there is a match, that best offer is filled either partially or in its entirety, depending on the bid_qty. if the bid is not filled at this point, it is sent back to the add_bid function, and this process repeats until it has been fully filled or placed on the book.
 Any execution that occurs is logged.

-**match_offer parameters=[self, offer_price, offer_qty, offer_timestamp, offer_order_ID, offer_sequence_number] -** checks order book for a bid with a price at or above the offer_price (the best bid at the time of the offer).
+**match_offer: parameters=[self, offer_price, offer_qty, offer_timestamp, offer_order_ID, offer_sequence_number] -** checks order book for a bid with a price at or above the offer_price (the best bid at the time of the offer).
 If there is a match, that best bid is filled either partially or in its entirety, depending on the offer_qty. if the offer is not filled at this point, it is sent back to the add_offer function, and this process repeats until it has been fully filled or placed on the book.
 Any execution that occurs is logged.

 **cancel_order: parameters=[self, order_ID] -** checks if order is currently on the book.
 If so, it removes the order from the order_info and seq_to_ID tables.
 This way we can remove the order if/when we encounter it in the bids/offers heap, while order matching.